joshuaabrookuk/joshuaabrookuk/README.md

 * Ordering, stocking and cleaning, being both independent and collaborative, working towards a collective goal.
 * Training new employees in stocking, storage and allergens has shaped my leadership and communication skills.
-* Memorisation of allergens reinforced my knowledge of our products and also strengthened relations with customers.
+* The memorisation of allergens reinforced my knowledge of our products and also strengthened relations with customers.
 * I implemented more efficient procedures of topping up and ordering which lead to increased visibility of the product cycle for both employees and management.
-* Meticulous record-keeping, written and digital, enhanced my accuracy and attention to detail.
+* Meticulous record-keeping, written and digital which enhanced my accuracy and attention to detail.
 * I prioritised values in line with the organisation; autonomy, solidarity and cooperation, attending all general meetings with enthusiasm.

 ### Cafe Thrive &nbsp;&nbsp;<i>(08/2017 - 04/2019)</i>